 With Thanksgiving coming up, I wanted to share a few tricks I've learned that have given me more confidence in setting a table I can be proud of.

-Here are five tips to help you craft your holiday table, whether it is for Thanksgiving, Christmas, or any time of the year that you might be entertaining your favorite people...
+Here are five tips to help you craft your holiday table, whether for Thanksgiving, Christmas, or any time of the year when entertaining your favorite people...

-HOW TO PLAN A THANKSGIVING TABLE YOU'RE PROUD OF
+HOW TO PLAN AND EXECUTE A THOUGHTFUL THANKSGIVING TABLE SETTING

 SET THE TABLE THE NIGHT BEFORE

-Anything that you can do ahead of time, from baking your pie to setting the table, will keep the day running more smoothly than trying to do it all at the last minute.
+Anything that you can do ahead of time, from baking your pie, getting out your serving dishes, and setting the table, will keep the day running more smoothly than trying to do it all at the last minute.
+Give yourself a little bit of breathing room.

 PAIR COLORS AND TEXTURES

-I loved the contrast between the black linen napkins (picked up at Target from Smith & Hawken), white pumpkins, and copper silverware.
-Not a traditional Thanksgiving color pallet perhaps, but mixed in with more pumpkins, oak leaves, and acorns there is no mistaking that this is a fall table.
+I loved the contrast here between the charcoal linen napkins, white pumpkins, and copper silverware.
+Not a traditional Thanksgiving color palette perhaps, but when mixed with more pumpkins, oak leaves, and acorns there is no mistaking that this is a fall table.

 Don't be afraid of putting things together that you wouldn't normally mix.
 Using different textures adds to the interest of any tablescape.
 The rustic wood chargers paired with a heavy linen tablecloth and sparkling crystal glasses might be an odd combination, but still look beautiful together.